leviens/Real-time-human-gesture-recognition-system/README.md

 Additional info on the signs (images/brief videos) will be in the 'gestures' folder.
 Works better with good illumination and hands not far from the webcam.

+## Demo:
+Watch the demo on Google Drive: https://drive.google.com/file/d/1LaLFVfy8v0FwXdNyh2hdvEY2E0NYWXqv/view?usp=sharing

 ## Technical details:
 The neural network model has been trained on a refined database, created from raw videos.
 Additional information on the data pipeline will be found inside the progetto_video_to_data notebook.
 In short, the video data is processed using various python libraries (such as cv2), and the mediapipe model is run on every frame extracting hand landmarker data, which is then further refined to create the database.
-The raw videos each contain one single label.
+The raw videos each contain one single label, and they are stored on remote.
 The database is then used to train the neural network (which has a 3 layers architecture with dropout after each layer to handle overfitting) using the keras framework.
 The model obtains a fairly high accuracy on the test set (98%), so the training has been succesful.
 The videos have been taken by different people and in different cam scenarios, with different webcams, to reduce the bias.